microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/3-learn-how-code-works.md

 ```c#
 Console.WriteLine("Hello World!");
 ```
 When you ran your code, you saw that the message `Hello World!` was printed to the output pane.
-When the phrase is surrounded by double-quotation marks in your C# code, it's called a **literal string**.
+When double quotation marks surround the phrase in your C# code, it's called a **literal string**.
 In other words, we literally wanted the characters `H`, `e`, `l`, `l`, `o`, and so on, sent to the output.
 You'll learn about literal strings in the module titled [Store and retrieve data using literal and variable values in C#](https://github.com/MicrosoftDocs/learn-pr/blob/61e05994b92dde61c3ebd5d31d22a5dae000d246/learn/modules/csharp-literals-variables).

 The `WriteLine()` part is called a **method**.
-You can always spot a method because it has a set of parenthesis after it.
+You can always spot a method because it has a set of parentheses after it.
 Each method has one job.
 The `WriteLine()` method's job is to write a line of data to the output window.
-The data that's printed is sent in between the opening and closing parenthesis as an input parameter.
+The printed data is sent between the opening and closing parenthesis as input parameters.
 Some methods need input parameters, others don't.
 But if you want to invoke a method, you must always use the parenthesis after the method's name.
 The parentheses are known as the *method invocation operator*.
 You'll learn more about calling methods in the module titled [Call methods from the .NET Class Library using C#](https://github.com/MicrosoftDocs/learn-pr/blob/61e05994b92dde61c3ebd5d31d22a5dae000d246/learn/modules/csharp-call-methods).

 The `Console` part is called a **class**.
 Classes "own" methods; or perhaps a better way to say it is that methods live inside of a class.
 To visit the method, you must know which class it's in.
 For now, think of a class as a way to store and organize all of the methods that do similar things.
 In this case, all of the methods that operate on your Output pane are defined inside of the Console class.